katrinasuherman/HealthyRecipeAnalysis/README.md

 - Test Statistic: The absolute difference of mean in the proportion of saturated fat of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
 - Significance Level: 0.05

+1. Choosing a significance level.
+    A significance level of 0.05 strikes a balance between rigor and practicality, minimizing the chance of incorrectly rejecting the null hypothesis while maintaining sensitivity to meaningful differences.

-1. Choosing a test statistic.
+2. Choosing a test statistic.
     Firstly, we added a new column `rating_missing` to see if the `rating` is missing or not.

     <!-- insert plot Distributions of saturated fat proportions when rating is missing or not -->